Rocketry: The Nambi Effect: Critical response

-A critic for Bollywood Hungama rated the film 3 out of 5 stars and wrote "The Nambi Effect tells a shocking story of an ISRO genius and is embellished with an award-winning performance by R Madhavan".
-Pratikshya Mishra of The Quint rated the film 3 out of 5 stars and wrote "Rocketry is a well-intentioned film and works purely because of the heroic and inspirational protagonist at its helm".
-Nandini Ramnath of Scroll.in rated the film 2.5 out of 5 stars and wrote "Before it launches into its main argument, Rocketry lurches from one amateurish eureka moment to the next".
-Saibal Chatterjee of NDTV rated the film 2.5 out of 5 stars and wrote "Madhavan the actor does a fine job of traversing a spectrum of moods - from elation fuelled by the character's professional highs to anguish triggered by his plummet into ignominy".
+A critic for Bollywood Hungama rated the film 3 out of 5 stars and wrote, "The Nambi Effect tells a shocking story of an ISRO genius and is embellished with an award-winning performance by R Madhavan."
+Pratikshya Mishra of The Quint rated the film 3 out of 5 stars and wrote, "Rocketry is a well-intentioned film and works purely because of the heroic and inspirational protagonist at its helm."
+Nandini Ramnath of Scroll.in rated the film 2.5 out of 5 stars and wrote, "Before it launches into its main argument, Rocketry lurches from one amateurish eureka moment to the next."
+Saibal Chatterjee of NDTV rated the film 2.5 out of 5 stars and wrote, "Madhavan the actor does a fine job of traversing a spectrum of moods - from elation fuelled by the character's professional highs to anguish triggered by his plummet into ignominy."

-Janani K of India Today rated the film 2.5 out of 5 stars and wrote it is "a film that could have been a phenomenal watch" and "despite the shortcomings, the story of Nambi Narayanan makes it a decent watch".
-In contrast, Gautaman Bhaskaran of News 18 rated the film 2.5 out of 5 stars and labelled the film as a "disappointing debut".
-Shubhra Gupta of The Indian Express rated the film 2.5 out of 5 stars and wrote "R Madhavan makes you believe in the character, but the writing is stodgy, and the direction doesn’t quite make up for it".
+Janani K of India Today rated the film 2.5 out of 5 stars and wrote that it is "a film that could have been a phenomenal watch" and "despite the shortcomings, the story of Nambi Narayanan makes it a decent watch."
+In contrast, Gautaman Bhaskaran of News 18 rated the film 2.5 out of 5 stars and labelled the film as a "disappointing debut."
+Shubhra Gupta of The Indian Express rated the film 2.5 out of 5 stars and wrote, "R Madhavan makes you believe in the character, but the writing is stodgy, and the direction doesn’t quite make up for it."

-Bharathi Pradhan of Lehren rated the film 2.5 out of 5 stars and wrote "On India’s rocket programme, Rocketry: The Nambi Effect would’ve been an overwhelming and nail-biting experience".
-Srinivasa Ramanujam of The Hindu noted "the first half feels like a science class, but the second, packs some emotional heft to ensure Rocketry lands well", calling the intention "noble".
-Avinash Ramachandran of Cinema Express noted that "Madhavan, Simran propel this compelling biopic".
-Monika Kukeja of the Hindustan Times gave the film a positive review, noting Madhavan "is a one man army who puts up a spectacular, inspiring show".
+Bharathi Pradhan of Lehren rated the film 2.5 out of 5 stars and wrote, "If only the writing had been skillful in bringing out and coalescing the humour, the brainwork, the international romps for research and nuclear deals, … Rocketry: The Nambi Effect would’ve been an overwhelming and nail-biting experience."
+Srinivasa Ramanujam of The Hindu noted "the first half feels like a science class, but the second, packs some emotional heft to ensure Rocketry lands well", calling the intention "noble."
+Avinash Ramachandran of Cinema Express noted that "Madhavan, Simran propel this compelling biopic."
+Monika Kukeja of the Hindustan Times gave the film a positive review, noting Madhavan "is a one man army who puts up a spectacular, inspiring show."